Bradleyda932/2025-Resume/README.md

 ## 📌 The Basics: Work Experience & Skills
 - **Work Experience:**
 - 1. Village Inn (sit-down restaurant), Dishwasher, from April 2021 to ~May 2022.
-Worked my way to a raise after 6 months and learned almost everything within the kitchen.
-Quit due to low pay yet high demand.
+Worked my way to a raise after 6 months and learned almost everything within the kitchen, including: cooking, cleaning, hosting, cashiering and many more.

 - 2. The Home Depot (retail), Order Fulfillment, from May 2022 to June 2023.
 Worked all around the store and learned many, many departments including (but not limited to): Garden, Hardware/Tools, Electrical.
-Quit due to poor management and moving cities.

 - 3. Lowe's (retail), Hardware/Tools, from July 2023 to Present (will be leaving in May).
 Same story as THD, but was able to stay at the same store for almost two years straight.
-Leaving to pursue opportunities in my field!
+Learned how to crisis manage, create leads & details (big money), and sell appliances!
+Achievements: Platinum service star award, several name mentions in customer surveys, mastered customer service and applied 5+ customers for Lowe's credit cards.

-- **Skills:**
+**Skills:**
-- Curious yet willing to learn: I love learning new things!
-This is why I knew the entire store at both retail places when I leave/left.

-- Very computer-savvy: I help whoever needs it with their problems, no questions asked.
-Proven to be a very good debugger at things not related to coding!
-Love to think about things like that, too.

-- Able to adapt easily: In one week at Lowe's, I can go from Appliances to Cashiering to Hardware to Lumber to Garden.
-Whatever is needed to help out!

-- Team-player: Although I have never been a manager, I have learned how to manage my time at work and school well, and if I can't do something within a time period I am not afraid to ask for help or general questions (seriously, I have been told I ask too many things!)

-- Competitive: Not always a bad thing, I can be very competitive when it comes to both bettering myself and doing things as quickly yet efficiently as possible.

-- Smart!: Despite taking hard classes like AP Physics I in high school and Calculus 2-3 (currently taking 4), Probability for Analytics, Machine Learning and Database Management in college, I have never had to retake any class and if I do poorly on one (hello, Computer Science II) I am always able to bounce back (hello, Machine Learning).

-### Overall, I would say I am at my best when I am given a task, a time period and wiggle room for my own creations.
-See below for more details!
+***Applicable to job market***
+- Computer savvy: I've had a laptop since I was 13, and know how to help with not just computer but other electronic problems.
+Became the "go-to guy" at work & home for fixing random issues with computers.

+- Love to learn: This skill really blossomed when I started working, as I love to learn new things out of both curiosity and a drive to help.
+If it helps, I want to learn it!

+- Adaptability: When working in retail, this skill is a must-have.
+This also goes hand-in-hand with loving to learn, but there were days at THD that I would move from order fulfillment to hardware to lumber back to orders then to cashiering.
+I can do this not because I have to but because I want to.

+- Crisis management: Although I have never been in a real position of power, I have found myself in countless situations that warrant acting like one.
+I have a natural ability to break down a chaotic time and figure out the best way forward (for example: one night at Lowe's, I was asked to help in 4 different places at once, so I said "Who needs help first?
+Second?" and we were able to tackle all of the issues in a timely manner.

+- Team-player: Same old story as everyone else, except with the story above I have many examples of myself either being the leader or doing what is asked by authority.
+Managers (especially at Lowe's) come to me with many, many tasks because they know I will be able to handle it and complete it the right way.

 ---

 ## 🎓 Ghost of Past, Present and Future...College!